hsjobeki/nix-types/README.md

 ## basic rules for writing `type:` comments

 1. `type:` starts the type block.
+Followed by at least one line-break

 The type block is never terminated and expands till to the bottom of the `/* multiline comment */`

 This is actually how comments are parsed today.

+2. Within one block multiple declarations are allowed.
-3. All notations are `PascalCase`, starting with capital letters.
+3. All declarations are `PascalCase`, starting with capital letters.
 4. Types MUST be choosen from the existing list. (see [below](#List-of-static-Types) )
 5. Operators MUST be choosen from the existing list. (see [below](#List-of-Operators) )
 6. `AttrSet` is curently an alias for `{ Any }`, same for `List` -> `[ Any ]`, -> Deprecate the Keyword and force users to explicitly type what goes inside.